-2. For the purpose of this policy, the term "lateral assignment" refers to the reassignment of Deputy Sheriffs form one bureau to another internally, for periods of up to four (4) years with the exception of the Coroner which shall be a minimum of five (5) years.
-The actual term of assignment will be dependent on the employee performing satisfactorily and the needs of the organization.

-- a.
-The term "lateral assignment" is synonymous with the internal reassignment of Deputy Sheriffs form one bureau to another. - b.
-The term "lateral assignment" most commonly refers to the reassignment of Deputy Sheriffs to one of the following bureaus: Civil, Marine Patrol, Investigations, SOLNET, SET and Coroner and other lateral assignments created and designated as such by the Sheriff.
+- 2. For the purpose of this policy, the term "lateral assignment" refers to the reassignment of Sergeant-Sheriffs from one bureau to another internally, for periods of up to four (4) years with the exception of the Coroner assignment which shall be a minimum of five (5) years.
+The actual term of assignment will be dependent on the employee performing satisfactorily and the needs of the organization. - a.
+The term "lateral assignment" is synonymous with the internal reassignment of Sergeant-Sheriffs from one bureau to another. - b.
+The term "lateral assignment" most commonly refers to the reassignment of Sergeant-Sheriffs to one of the following bureaus: Civil, Marine Patrol, Investigations, SOLNET, Coroner, SET, and other lateral assignments created and designated as such by the Sheriff.